 Malta Pension Funds Background

-Malta has established itself as a strong financial services centre, and has now sought to further increase this market with the establishment of new retirement schemes and funds.
+Malta has established itself as a strong financial services centre, and has now sought to further increase this market with the establishment of new retirement schemes and pension funds.
 Malta has been recognised as a Qualifying Recognised Overseas Pension Schemes (“QROPS”) jurisdiction by Her Majesty’s Revenue and Customs (“HMRC”) in the U.K. Effectively, HMRC shall consider applications from retirement schemes based in Malta for registration as QROPS.

 The Special Funds (Regulation) Act 2002 (“SFA”) makes provision for the establishment and operation of Pillar II retirement schemes (both occupational and person) as well as for the registration and supervision of the related service providers of a retirement scheme or fund, mainly the administrator, the asset manager and the custodian.
 The regulator of retirement schemes or funds is the Malta Financial Services Authority (“MFSA”).